awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.

-   For information about creating an Oracle DB instance, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
+   For information about creating a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.

    For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.